nEXam-App/nEXam-doc/test_plan_template.md

 ## 7.2 Reporting on Test Coverage

-For reporting our test coverage we use SonarCloud.
+For reporting, our test wanted to use SonarCloud.
+Since you have to send a coverage report to SonarCloud to display it, we looked if Android Studio provides one for us.
+Unfortunately, it didn't, even though the coverage option was activated.

 ![Quality gate](https://sonarcloud.io/api/project_badges/quality_gate?project=nEXam-App_nEXam)